Kombu Vatcha Singamda

 Kombu Vatcha Singamda is a 2022 Indian Tamil-language action drama film written and directed by S.R.
 Prabhakaran and produced by Redhan The Cinema People.
 The film stars M. Sasikumar and Madonna Sebastian with a supporting cast including Soori, Mahendran, Hareesh Peradi and Inder Kumar.
 The film's music and score is composed by Dhibu Ninan Thomas, with cinematography handled by N. K. Ekambaram and editing done by V. Don Bosco.
 The film released in theatres on 13 January 2022.
 The film received mixed reviews.

 Plot

 Thaman (M. Sasikumar), son of Deivendran (Mahendran), falls in love with Thamizhselvi (Madonna Sebastian), daughter of Vellappan (Hareesh Peradi), another big shot in the town.
-Though Thaman and Vellappan belong to the same sect, they doesn't get along well as Vellappan is established a castiest with a discriminatory attitude.
+Though Thaman and Vellappan belong to the same sect, they don't get along well as Vellappan is established a castiest with a discriminatory attitude.
 This irks Thaman and his friends who often end up locking horns with him.
 Within a few minutes, we witness a local body election eventually affecting everyone's lives.
 Thaman and his friends themselves decide to split into two groups to support two parties in local body elections for personal reasons.
 However, little do they know that this decision of theirs would cause a crack in their friendship.
 Two of their friends lose their lives in this war.